xbeat/Machine-Learning/README.md

 Dimensionality reduction is a crucial technique in machine learning that aims to reduce the number of features or variables in a dataset while preserving its essential information.
 This process helps overcome the curse of dimensionality, improves computational efficiency, and can enhance the performance of machine learning models.

+## LSTM for Time Series Forecasting in Python

+Introduction to Long Short-Term Memory (LSTM)

+Long Short-Term Memory (LSTM) is a type of recurrent neural network architecture designed to address the vanishing gradient problem in traditional RNNs.
+LSTMs are particularly effective for time series analysis and prediction due to their ability to capture long-term dependencies in sequential data.

 ## Deep Learning Titans TensorFlow vs. PyTorch in Python

 Deep Learning Titans: TensorFlow vs. PyTorch

 TensorFlow and PyTorch are two of the most popular deep learning frameworks in the world of artificial intelligence and machine learning.
 Both offer powerful tools for building and training neural networks, but they have different philosophies and strengths.
 In this presentation, we'll explore the key features, similarities, and differences between these two titans of deep learning.

+## Automated Design of Intelligent Agents with Python

+Introduction to Automated Design of Agentic Systems

+Automated design of agentic systems refers to the process of creating intelligent agents that can make decisions and take actions autonomously.
+This field combines principles from artificial intelligence, machine learning, and software engineering to develop systems that can adapt and respond to their environment.

 ## Understanding Backpropagation with Python